supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 ## CORS vulnerability

-When configured improperly, CORS can also lead to major vulnerabilities.
+When configured improperly, CORS can lead to major vulnerabilities.
 Below, we'll list a couple of common issues when configuring CORS.

 ### Mishandling origin whitelist